 The event may be witnessed rather than directly experienced, and even learning about it may be sufficient if the persons involved are family members or close friends.
-Sufferers may experience flashbacks, panic attacks and heightened awareness.
+Those living with PTSD may experience flashbacks, panic attacks and heightened awareness.
 PTSD is sometimes found in ex-military personnel who have been involved in conflict situations.

 DIY self diagnosis

 If you can answer YES to most of the questions it is likely that you are affected by PTSD.

 - Have you ever experienced or witnessed a traumatic event, for example, rape, shooting, car accident etc.?